JuliaVTK/WriteVTK.jl/README.md

 vtk_save(pvd)
 ```

-## Parallel file formarts
+## Parallel file formats

 The parallel file formats do not actually store any data in the file.
-Instead, the data is broken into
+Instead, the data is broken into pieces, each of which is stored in a serial file,
-pieces, each of which is stored in a serial file, and an extra header file is written that contains pointers
+and an extra header file contains pointers to the corresponding serial files.
-to the corresponding serial files.
-The header file extension is the sequantal extension pre-appended with a `p`.
+The header file extension is the serial extension pre-appended with a `p`.
 E.g., for serial `vtu` files, the corresponding header extension is `pvtu`.

 ### Generating a parallel data file

-The parallel header file and the corresponding sequential files are generated using function `pvtk_grid`.
+The parallel header file and the corresponding serial files are generated
+using function `pvtk_grid`.
 Its signature is

 ```julia
 pvtk_grid(args...;pvtkargs,kwargs...)
 ```
 which returns a handler representing a parallel vtk file that can be
-eventually written with `vtk_save`.
+eventually written to disk with `vtk_save`.
 In a MPI job.
 This will cause each rank
-to write a serial file and just a signle rank (e.g., rank 0) will write the header file.
+to write a serial file and just a single rank (e.g., rank 0) will write the header file.

 Positional and keyword arguments in `args` and `kwargs`
 are passed to `vtk_grid` verbatim in order to generate the serial files
 (with the exception of file names that are augmented with the
 corresponding part id).

 The extra keyword argument `pvtkargs` contains options